dhoyle/splicedocs-jekyll/pages/CmdLineReference/CmdExport.md

 The directory in which you want the export file(s) written.
 {: .paramDefnFirst}

-compress
+compression
 {: .paramName}

-Whether or not to compress the exported files.
-You can specify one of the following values:
+A Boolean or string value that specifies how to compress the exported files; you can specify one of the following values:
 {: .paramDefnFirst}